docoylance/starter-restaurant-reservation/README.md

 ## Database setup

 1. Set up a new database instance.
-1. After setting up your database instance, assign the connection URL to the configuration variable "DATABASE_URL".
+1. After setting up your database instance, assign the connection URL to the configuration variable `DATABASE_URL`.

 ### Knex